 How to Trade with Smart Money

-In this article, I am going to discuss How to Trade with Smart Money with some examples.
-Please read our previous article where we discussed Thrust Pullback and Measuring Move Analysis in detail.
-As part of this article, we are going to discuss the following three important pointers in detail.
+In this article, I will discuss How to Trade with Smart Money with Examples.
+Please read our previous article, where we discussed Thrust Pullback and Measuring Move Analysis in detail.
+As part of this article, we will discuss the following three important pointers in detail.

 - 3 Signs of Smart Money Activity

 We can spot three main signs of Smart Money activity with Price Action and volume and trade with them.

 - Sideways Price Action Area

 - Strong Rejection (of Higher or Lower Prices)

 Look for sideways price action areas.
 Those are very significant places because Smart Money is accumulating its positions there.
 Always watch for such areas, no matter which timeframe you use.
 To continue an existing trend, these sideways price action areas should be low-volume.

 Aggressive Initiation Activity